 112 Main St, Mittagong

-The uber-cool setting at The Boston is a little bit New York, a little bit Melbourne.
-With Campos coffee on the pour, a simple seasonal food menu and pared-back interior, it’s a chic setting.
+The uber-cool setting at The Boston Ivy is a little bit New York, a little bit Melbourne.
+With Campos coffee on the pour, a simple seasonal food menu, and a pared-back interior, it’s a chic setting.

 Grab a spot out in the sunny back courtyard of the 1880s terrace for a break from antiquing nearby.
-Closed Sunday and Monday.
+Closed Monday.

 107 Main St, Mittagong